OpenMatch/COCO-DR/README.md

 ## Experiment Setup
 ### Environment
 - We use this docker image for all our experiments: `mmdog/pytorch:pytorch1.9.0-nccl2.9.9-cuda11.3`.
-- For additional packages, please run the following commands: `this need to be updated in a later version`
+- For additional packages, please run the following commands in folders.

 ### Datasets
 We use BEIR corpora for the COCO step, and use `MS Marco` dataset in the iDRO step.
 The procedure for obtaining the datasets will be described as follows.